arvados/arvados-vscode-cwl-training/README.md

 Code (abbreviated "vscode") to develop CWL workflows on Arvados.

 1. Set up SSH
-1. Install vscode and necessary extensions
-1. Use vscode to connect to an Arvados shell node for development
+1. Install vscode and necessary extensions, then use vscode to connect to an Arvados shell node for development
-1. Create an simple command line tool, run it, and view the log
+1. Register a workflow, run it on workbench, and view the log
-1. Upload input, create a command line tool to process it, and view the output
+1. Upload input, run a workflow on it, and view the output
+1. Register a workflow with default inputs
+1. Run a workflow without registering it

 ## 1. SSH Setup